Home

 _______________

-Unlike with Bulimia, those with a compulsive eating disorder do not fast or purge (through vomiting or laxative use), nor do they use strenuous exercise after a binge, ensuring the inevitable weight gain.
+-Unlike with Bulimia, those with a binge eating problem do not fast or purge (through vomiting or laxative use), nor do they use strenuous exercise after a binge, thereby ensuring the inevitable weight gain.

 Signs of Compulsive Eating